Audio interfaces are a MUST if you want good sound quality!

 So, should a mix sound different compared to a master?

-By default, the master will sound slightly different from the mix and sound quality.
+In my experience, the master will sound slightly different from the mix in terms of sound quality.
 However, the changes to your record can be minimal but, at the same time, dramatic.

-Listen to both the mixed and mastered tracks and try to search for improvements.
+Listen to both the mixed and mastered tracks and try to look for improvements.

 It’s important to balance the sounds and levels you’ve got!
 Adjust frequencies and compressors as you wish.